LucaDeSiena/MuRAT/README.md

 If you use MuRAT for your research and publications, please consider mentioning the GitHub internet site and citing the following papers, depending on the techniques you are going to use

-* Q (Total attenuation)*:
+*Q (Total attenuation)*:

-1)
-De Siena, L., C. Thomas, and R. Aster.
+1) De Siena, L., C. Thomas, and R. Aster.
 "Multi-scale reasonable attenuation tomography analysis (MuRAT): An imaging algorithm designed for volcanic regions."
 Journal of Volcanology and Geothermal Research 277 (2014): 22-35. - older release that discusses the code for coda-normalisation.

-2)
-De Siena, L., Giovanni Chiodini, Giuseppe Vilardo, Edoardo Del Pezzo, Mario Castellano,Simona Colombelli, Nicola Tisato, and Guido Ventura, 2017.
+2) De Siena, L., Giovanni Chiodini, Giuseppe Vilardo, Edoardo Del Pezzo, Mario Castellano, Simona Colombelli, Nicola Tisato, and Guido Ventura, 2017.
 Source and dynamics of a volcanic caldera unrest: Campi Flegrei, 1983–84.
 Scientific reports: Nature Journals 7, 8099. - More recent implementation of the Coda Normalization method with correction for coda attenuation variations.

-* Qc and Peak Delay (Total attenuation)*:
+*Qc and Peak Delay (Absorption and scattering)*:

-3)
-De Siena L., Calvet, M., Watson, K.J., Jonkers, A.R.T. and Thomas, C., 2016.
+3) De Siena L., Calvet, M., Watson, K.J., Jonkers, A.R.T. and Thomas, C., 2016.
 Seismic scattering and absorption mapping of debris flows, feeding paths, and tectonic units at Mount St. Helens volcano.
 Earth and Planetary Science Letters, 442, pp.21-31. - Implementation of the older peak delay and Qc technique, both with regionalisation

-4)
-De Siena L., A. Amoruso, E. Del Pezzo, Z. Wakeford, M. Castellano, L. Crescentini, 2017.
+4) De Siena L., A. Amoruso, E. Del Pezzo, Z. Wakeford, M. Castellano, L. Crescentini, 2017.
 Space-weighted seismic attenuation mapping of the aseismic source of Campi Flegrei 1983–84 unrest.
 Geophysical Research Letters, 44.4 pp. 1740-1748. - First implementation with kernels for Qc.

-5)
-Del Pezzo, E., De La Torre, A., Bianco, F., Ibanez, J., Gabrielli, S., and De Siena, L. (2018).
+5) Del Pezzo, E., De La Torre, A., Bianco, F., Ibanez, J., Gabrielli, S., and De Siena, L. (2018).
 Numerically Calculated 3D Space-Weighting Functions to Image Crustal Volcanic Structures Using Diffuse Coda Waves. - Numerical implementation of kernel functions

-6)
-Sketsiou P., F. Napolitano, A. Zenonos, L. De Siena, (2020).
+6) Sketsiou P., F. Napolitano, A. Zenonos, L. De Siena, (2020).
 New insights into seismic absorption imaging.
 Physics of the Earth and Planetary Interiors, 298, 106337. - Comprehensive review of the method and future outlooks.

 *Disclaimer*
 ------------